Peyton Manning, Pat McAfee have wildly different responses to missed PATs

 — Pat McAfee (@PatMcAfeeShow) January 17, 2023

-The Cowboys still went on to capture the 31-14 victory.
-Dallas will travel to San Francisco to take on the No. 2 seed 49ers in the NFC divisional round.

-This article originally appeared on USA TODAY: Brett Maher's missed extra points divided Peyton Manning, Pat McAfee
+This article originally appeared on Indianapolis Star: Peyton Manning, Pat McAfee respond to missed extra points